The Approximation Ratio of the $k$-Opt Heuristic for the Euclidean Traveling Salesman Problem: Introduction

 \subparagraph*{Related Results.} For constant $k\ge 2$ one can decide in polynomial time whether a given tour can be shortened by replacing at most $k$ edges of the tour by $k$ other edges.
 On real-world Euclidean TSP instances it has been observed that the 2-Opt heuristic needs a sub-quadratic number of iterations until it reaches a local optimum~\cite{Ben1992}.
 However, there exist worst-case Euclidean TSP instances for which the 2-Opt heuristic may need an exponential number of iterations~\cite{ERV2014}.

-For $n$ points embedded into the $d$-dimensional Euclidean space $\mathbb{R}^d$ for some constant $d>2$ the approximation ratio of the 2-Opt heuristic is bounded by $O(\log n)$ from above~\cite{CKT1999} and by $\Omega(\log n / \log \log n)$ from below~\cite{Zho2020}.
+For $n$ points embedded into the $d$-dimensional Euclidean space $\mathbb{R}^d$ for some constant $d>2$ the approximation ratio of the \kopt\ is bounded by $O(\log n)$ from above~\cite{CKT1999} and by $\Omega(\log n / \log \log n)$ from below by Theorem~\ref{thm:k-Opt}.

 The Euclidean TSP is a special case of the \emph{metric TSP}, i.e., the Traveling Salesman Problem where the distance function satisfies the triangle inequality.
-The well-known algorithm of Christofides~\cite{Chr1976} and Serdjukov~\cite{Ser1978} achieves an approximation ratio of $3/2$ for the metric TSP.
-If one allows randomization then the algorithm of Karlin, Klein, and Oveis Gharan~\cite{KKO2020} slightly improves on this.
+The well-known algorithm of Christofides~\cite{Chr2022b} and Serdjukov~\cite{Ser1978} achieves an approximation ratio of $3/2$ for the metric TSP.
+The algorithm of Karlin, Klein, and Oveis Gharan~\cite{KKO2022} slightly improves on this.
 For the metric TSP the 2-Opt heuristic has approximation ratio exactly $\sqrt{n/2}$~\cite{HZZ2020}.
 For constant $k > 2$ a lower bound of $\Omega(n^{\frac{2}{3k-3}})$ and an upper bound of $O(n^{\frac{1}{k}})$ on the approximation ratio of the $k$-Opt heuristic for metric TSP are known~\cite{Zho2020b}.
+The upper bound of $O(n^{\frac{1}{k}})$ implies that for $k = \Omega(\log n)$ the approximation ratio of the \kopt\ for metric TSP and therefore also for the Euclidean TSP is constant.
 In the special cases $k=3,4,6$ the approximation ratio of the $k$-Opt heuristic for metric TSP is $\Theta(n^{\frac{1}{k}})$~\cite{{Zho2020b}}.

 A very special case of the metric TSP is the 1-2-TSP.
 In this version all edge lengths have to be~1 or~2.
 For the 1-2-TSP the approximation ratio of the 2-Opt heuristic is $3/2$~\cite{KMSV1998}.
 The $3$-Opt heuristic for 1-2-TSP has approximation ratio $11/8$~\cite{Zho2021}.
 For constant $k>3$ the approximation ratio of the $k$-Opt heuristic for 1-2-TSP lies between $11/10$ and $11/8$~\cite{Zho2020}.